polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-message-passing-channels.md

 1. Specify the beneficiary to receive the deposited assets.

    Typically, the beneficiary for the DepositAsset instruction is the sovereign account of the message sender.
-   In this case, you can specify parachain A (1000) as **parents: 0**, **interior: X1**, **Parachain: 1000** so that any surplus assets are returned to the account and can be used to deliver other XCM messages or to open additional HRMP channels.
+   In this case, you can specify parachain A (1000) as **parents: 0**, **interior: X1**, **Parachain: 1000** so that any surplus assets are returned to the account and can be used to deliver other XCM instructions or to open additional HRMP channels.

    ![RefundSurplus and DepositAsset instructions and settings](/media/images/docs/tutorials/parachains/refund-and-deposit.png)